josephmaina0113/locker-final/README.md

 # locker-final
 **🎮 XP Locker- a gaming Gear Rental Website**

 XP Locker is a stylish and responsive website for renting high-end gaming equipment.
-The site is built with semantic HTML5, CSS3, and light JavaScript and demonstrates thoughtful design, animation, and layout principles to create an engaging user experience.
+The site is built with semantic HTML, CSS, and light JavaScript and demonstrates thoughtful design, animation, and layout principles to create an engaging user experience.

 🔗 Live Site: [https://josephmaina0113.github.io/locker-final](https://josephmaina0113.github.io/locker-final)